DOE Bets on Central Station Solar — Is It the Right Horse?

 Is this the best way for DOE to promote its twin goals of encouraging renewable energy growth and creating jobs?
 Ivanpah would use mirrors to focus sunlight on central towers that would collect heat to boil water, which in turn would push a turbine to generate electricity.
 Although BrightSource offers technological enhancements that should make the process more efficient, the basic technology that has been used in the Mojave Desert for decades.
 And according to DOE, the project would create 1,000 temporary construction jobs and 86 permanent positions.
 Is that a promising return on a $1.37 billion endorsement?

 More than anything else, government loan guarantees can compensate for what otherwise might appear to be unacceptable investment risk.
-With several other loan guarantees, DOE has advanced the manufacture of new promising technologies that hold out the hope of accelerating innovation and multiplying new job opportunities down the road.
+With several others where the no guarantor needed , DOE has advanced the manufacture of new promising technologies that hold out the hope of accelerating innovation and multiplying new job opportunities down the road.
 Backing the Ivanpah project may speed the completion of one out of many central station solar thermal projects, but does it offer these other benefits?

 The biggest question of all relates to the implication that an Ivanpah can’t get the financing it needs without federal guarantees.
 That may well be the case.
 But if this project can’t attract financial backing, then what renewable energy project can?
 Beyond the fact that central-collector solar thermal technologies have been time-tested, this project comes about as close as possible to having a guaranteed revenue stream to support investors.
 If it can break ground in 2010, BrightSource would qualify to recapture 30% of the investment in the form of federal grants (in lieu of investment tax credits).
 In addition, BrightSource has contracts with the Pacific Gas and Electric Company and the Southern California Edison Company which are committed to pay for the project’s output.
 Because of the utilities’ ongoing renewable energy obligations, there will be a market for the project’s generated power for a long time to come.